-- " Identifying and defining the scope of the complex problem using data and information technologies where applicable - " Investigating and analysing relevant information using quantitative and qualitative techniques - " Testing analysis for correctness of results - " Conducting any necessary research - " Reaching substantiated conclusions using evidence-based and theoretical principles-including those derived by mātauranga Māori
+- Identifying and defining the scope of the complex problem using data and information technologies where applicable. - · Investigating and analysing relevant information using quantitative and qualitative techniques. - Testing analysis for correctness of results. - · Conducting any necessary research. - Reaching substantiated conclusions using evidence-based and theoretical principles for example those derived by mātauranga Māori (in New Zealand).